DewgongAgarwal/LAP_6679/README.md

 # An accumulation of the solution algorithms for the Linear Assignment Problem in C and Cuda (GPU).
-Algorithms implemented include:

 ## CPU Algorithms
 * Auction Algorithm